hugogirard/routingHL7MsgToBus/README.md

 ## Azure App Configuration

 The Azure Functions will retrieve the routing configuration from Azure App Configuration.
 This is the [external configuration store pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/external-configuration-store), all specific fields that need to be added to message properties and subscriptions and filters are stored in Azure App Configuration.
-No code changes is needed only configuration changes.
+No code changes its needed only configuration changes.

 ## HL7 v2 Message extraction